 Practical Information about visiting the Enzo Ferrari Museum

-Located in the centre of Modena, it can be accessed on foot, by public transport or simply drive here and park in their parking lot.
-The museum is open from 9.30pm – 7pm every day of the year except December 25 and January 1.
-Tickets costs 16 euro for adults and 6 euro for children.
+Located in the centre of Modena, it can be accessed on foot, by public transport, or simply by driving here and parking in the museum’s parking lot.
+The museum is open from 9.30pm—7pm every day of the year except December 25 and January 1.
+Tickets cost 16 euros for adults and 6 euros for children.

 We stayed for about 2 hours and that was enough time to do the tour, watch the mini Enzo Ferrari documentary and have some time to walk around and admire the cars by ourselves.